cloudera/hue/README.md

 Who is using Hue
 ----------------
-Thousands of companies and organizations use Hue to open-up their data and provide self service querying in order to make smarter decisions.
-Just at Cloudera, Hue is heavily used by thousand of customers executing millions of queries daily.
-Hue directly ships in Cloudera, Amazon, MapR, BigTop and is compatible with the other distributions.
+Thousands of companies and organizations use Hue to open-up their data and provide self service querying.
+Just at Cloudera, Hue is heavily used by 1000 customers executing millions of queries daily.
+Hue also ships in Amazon AWS and its open source version is used by hundred of companies.

 Getting Started